Group Leader - BIOSTRUCTUREs Lab

 With this project we aim to generate novel bioinspired protein scaffolds that can self-assemble upon stimulation into desired well-ordered and stable multicomponent nanobiostructures for specific technological needs.

-This project is supported by grant funding from the CANON RESEARCH FOUNDATION IN EUROPE.
+This project is supported by grant funding from the CANON RESEARCH FOUNDATION IN EUROPE, in collaboration with Prof. Jeremy Tame (Yokohama City Unversity).

 > NAPE-PLD Interactions in Metabolic Diseases